michael3690/Django-Project/README.md

 Live website with some slight changes can be found at: http://michael3690.pythonanywhere.com/

+I have removed the settings file and database for security reasons

 ## Youtube website

 This website contains information about youtube channels that focus on